 Look at these plates found at Gaita Interiors.
 Some of these plates are vintage and I really am impressed with the wording on them.
 You can add words to plates by either painting them on using stencils or you can either purchase or cut your own vinyl words and stick them on.
 You can probably even do some sort of a rub on transfer to apply the words.

 At Goodwill Blog I found this plate grouping on both sides of the doorway.
 I think the white plates look great on the colored wall.
-Instead of just a scattering of plates on this one, both sides are matched up which really help to frame the door and did you notice where this came from?
-That's right.. the blog for the Goodwill store.
-Love it!
+Instead of just a scattering of plates on this one, both sides are matched up which really helps to frame the door.

-Manolo for the Home shares this collection.
+Manolo for the Home shared this collection.
 I love the eclectic style of these plates in this group.
-This looks like it truly could have been someones plate collection.
+This looks like it truly could have been someone's plate collection.
 The turtle plate stands out to me.
 I haven't seen many turtle plates lately.
 Well, come to think of it, I haven't seen any of those plates lately.
 They are all unique, yet go together so well.
-This just goes to show, plates go with plates, no matter what the individual design- at least on the wall anyway.
+This just goes to show, plates go with plates, no matter what the individual design—at least on the wall anyway.

-I love this dramatic wall framing this headboard that I found at Screaming Meme but I have to admit the first thought that came to my mind was, OUCH!
-I hope those are anchored well..which I am sure they are.
+I love this dramatic wall framing this headboard that I found at Screaming Meme, but I have to admit the first thought that came to my mind was, OUCH!
+I hope those are anchored well (I am sure they are).
 Even in a bedroom, plates on the wall look stunning.
-I looks like she may have put the big one in the center and then kind of worked around that one.
-She also matched up the plates and design on both sides.
-The positioning of the plates frame the headboard and make it look even more grande.
+It looks like she may have put the big one in the center and then kind of worked around that one.
+She also matched up the plates and designs on both sides.
+The positioning of the plates frame the headboard and makes it look even more grand.

-How grande is this?
+How grand is this?
 This is actually a wall in the Viceroy Hotel in Santa Monica and apparently has been a source of inspiration for many designers out there.
-I wonder if this is where the whole plate wall as a design got started?
-I LOVE this.. it's a uniform design with matching plates on all sides.
+I wonder if this is where the whole plate wall as a design trend got started?
+I LOVE this... it's a uniform design with matching plates on all sides.
 It's like a huge kaleidoscope of plates on a wall.
 It's absolutely stunning!

 I found this serving plate "border" at Good Bones Great Prices.
 This is so creative and different.
 Large white serving plates, some oval and some square, are hung around this enclosed booth area.
 I think it looks very cozy.
 The plates are a dramatic touch but it doesn't take away from the cozy feel.

-Here is another whimsical group of wall plates at Apartment Therapy.
-The bright colors look great especially the big flowery one in the middle, kind of pulls all the colors together.
+Here is another whimsical group of wall plates from Apartment Therapy.
+The bright colors look great, especially the big flowery one in the middle.
+It kind of pulls all the colors together.
 I like the way they are positioned on the wall too.
-It is smaller than some of the other displays but it's just enough to bring some color on the wall.
+It is smaller than some of the other displays but it's just enough to bring some color to the wall.

 Look what I found at Sharon at Home via Threadbanger.
-More plates with words but these plates form together to make the sentence "These are a few of my favorite things".
+These plates also feature words, but form together to make the sentence "These are a few of my favorite things".
 I love it!
 You could do your own saying on your plate group.

-I found at Curbly another eclectic grouping of plates of different sizes.
+This image, found on Curbly, displays another eclectic grouping of plates of different sizes.
 I like the way the plates are placed in a sort of circle on the way with some little pops of color here and there.

 I found this plate wall at 1001 Things to Love.
 The more I see plates on colored walls, the more I'm realizing how the colored walls and plates really compliment each other.
 This one again is just a scattering of different plates and it really looks nice in the dining room.

 I love the look of this white plate grouping with the big serving plate in the middle.
 If the wall was darker it would pop even more but I do love the light taupe color of this wall.
-I like how the grouping of plates are arranged in between the hanging chandeliers- it looks fabulous!
+I like how the grouping of plates is arranged in between the hanging chandeliers—it looks fabulous!
 This lovely plate wall was found at Cottage and Vine.

-Go to Screaming Meme to see this group of lacy, white wall plates.
-This one is a little different with ribbons tied to hang them from the wall.
+This plate wall is a little different with ribbons tied to hang them from the wall.
 You could use any color of ribbon you want to do this.
 The ribbon is a really nice touch.